Ngā tauira Students

 About the faculty

 News and events

 News and opinion

-Contact advisers and discipline convenors, and find people in the School of Humanities in the University Directory.
+Contact advisers and discipline convenors, and find people in the School of Humanities.

 We study how people, past and present, use art, literature, contemplation and action to bring meaning to life.

 What's going on in the Faculty of Arts.

 We host the Auckland History Initiative, Shakespeare fellows and writers-in-residence, publish journals and websites, and put on performances.